 The "Subject Alternative Names" field shall always contain at least one entry.

 Filling is required.

-Each entry shall be either a "dNSName" containing the Fully-Qualified Domain Name or an "iPAddress" containing the IP address of a server .
-The Trust Service Provider shall confirm that the Applicant controls the Fully-Qualified Domain Name or IP address or has been granted the right to use it by the Domain Name Registrant or IP address assignee, as appropriate .
+Each entry shall be a "dNSName" containing the Fully-Qualified Domain Name .
+The Trust Service Provider shall confirm that the Applicant controls the Fully-Qualified Domain Name or has been granted the right to use it by the Domain Name Registrant .

-The "Subject Alternative Names" field shall not contain a Reserved IP Address or an Internal Name
+The "Subject Alternative Names" field shall not contain an Internal Name.

 The "dNSName" field shall not contain domain name containing underscore ("") character.
-Wildcard FQDNs are permitted.
+Wildcard FQDNs are not permitted.